leanprover/fp-lean/functional-programming-lean/src/getting-to-know/conveniences.md

 Lean contains a number of convenience features that make programs much more concise.

-## Automatic Implicit Arguments
+## Automatic Implicit Parameters

-When writing polymorphic functions in Lean, it is typically not necessary to list all the implicit arguments.
+When writing polymorphic functions in Lean, it is typically not necessary to list all the implicit parameters.
 Instead, they can simply be mentioned.
-If Lean can determine their type, then they are automatically inserted as implicit arguments.
+If Lean can determine their type, then they are automatically inserted as implicit parameters.
 In other words, the previous definition of `length`:
 ```lean
 {{#example_decl Examples/Intro.lean lengthImp}}